-BAR is a scholarly journal on business and public administration published quarterly since 2004 by ANPAD (Brazilian Academy of Management).
-It is a fully open-access online journal that abides by the principles of COPE (Committee on Publication Ethics) and DORA (San Francisco Declaration on Research Assessment).
-It does not charge authors, readers or institutions in any way and does not organize special issues as per the request of individuals, institutions or conferences.
-BAR is available in most reputed indexing services, including SCOPUS.
+BAR is a scholarly journal on business and public administration published quarterly since 2004 by the Brazilian Academy of Management (ANPAD).
+It is a fully open-access online journal that is a member and abides by the principles of COPE (Committee on Publication Ethics) and DORA (San Francisco Declaration on Research Assessment).
+BAR is available in most reputed indexing services, including Scopus and Scielo.

 BAR’s mission is to advance scholarly knowledge on management and organizational theories and their implications for business and public administration by means of the global dissemination of conceptual and empirical studies developed in Brazil and other countries.